Apachi1337/my-devops-journey/linux/OverTheWire Bandit - Level 0.md

 sudo apt install openssh-client openssh-server
 ```

-Once that was installed, I used the following to ssh into the lab
+Once that was installed, I used the following to ssh into the lab using the provided username 'bandit0' and the port '2220'.
+The '-p' option is used to specify the port

 ```bash
 ssh bandit0@bandit.labs.overthewire.org -p 2220
 ```

 I then used the ls command to see what files were present and saw one file called read me.
-Used the cat command to view the contents
+Used the 'cat' command which lets us view the contents.

 ```bash
 ls
 cat readme
 ```
+The contents had the password: ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If